wp-plugins/very-simple-signup-form/readme.txt

 === Very Simple Signup Form ===
 Contributors: Guido07111975
-Version: 1.0
+Version: 1.1
 License: GNU General Public License v3 or later License URI: http://www.gnu.org/licenses/gpl-3.0.html Requires at Least: 3.7
 Tested up to: 4.1
 Stable tag: trunk
-Tags: simple, responsive, signup, signupform, subscribe, subscription, email, honeypot, captcha, widget
+Tags: simple, responsive, signup, signupform, subscribe, subscription, email, honeypot, captcha, widget, sidebar

 == Changelog ==
+Version 1.1
+- adjusted plugin for use as widget only.
+The shortcode for displaying form on page is still supported, but do not use shortcode + widget.
+- updated language files

 Version 1.0
 - first stable release

 == DESCRIPTION ==
-This is a very simple responsive translation-ready signup form.
+This is a very simple responsive translation-ready Widget signup form.

+Now visitors of your website can signup for a meeting, event and more.

 It only contains Name, Email and Phone.
 And a simple captcha sum.

-Use shortcode [signup] to display form on page or use the widget to display form in sidebar.
+Use the widget to display form in sidebar.

 This plugin has no settingspage: new signups will be send to you by mail only.